number42net/restoreblog/2020-12-06 Macintosh IIci/index.md

 # Macintosh II/ci

 I bought this Macintosh about 20-25 years ago, played with it for a while, but without more applications for it, it wasn't much fun.
-I ended up putting into storage and decided recently to take it out and finally do some work on it.
+I ended up putting it into storage and decided recently to take it out and finally do some work on it.

-The original specs were:
+The original specs:

 + 25mhz Motorola 68030 CPU and 68882 FPU
 + 20 MB hard drive